 Bilodeau, who has seen everything, spits on the countess's body, then blesses her hand.

-Episode 7 – Collège de Roberval – school theatre, the next day
+Episode 7 – Collège de Roberval – school theatre

 Vallier wakes in Simon's arms.
-It's a beautiful morning, but they know they must leave.
+It's twilight.
+They know they must leave.
 Bilodeau joins them.
 He has arranged horses and provisions so they can flee together.